 The third parameter lists the parameters – by index or name – by which to bin the requested key parameter.

-output:

-The requested key parameter binned according to the requested dimensions is output to this user-supplied variable.
-By default, this is the sum of the values of the input data parameter that fall within each bin.
-To find the average value in each bin, use the avg_out keyword (see “List of all accepted arguments below).

 binsize:

 Keyword that accepts the array defining the bin size to use for each of the binning dimensions.
 The number of elements of binsize must equal the number of elements in bin_by.

+NOTE: At least one of the following arguments must be set as well: avg, std, median, density.

+Returns

+output:

+The requested key parameter binned according to the requested dimensions is output to this user-supplied variable.
+This procedure can output up to 4 variables, one for each of the keywords: avg, std, median, density.

 List of all accepted Arguments

-/list: Display an ordered list of all parameters present in the input data structure, insitu_in.
-The items are listed by index, and by instrument followed by name.
-N.B., if this keyword is present, no down-selection of data based on any provided criteria will be performed, and there will be no output data structure.

-list: When this keyword is provided as a variable, then the assigned variable returns an array of strings containing the list of index and tag names that exist within the input data structure, .
+avg: Boolean variable.
+Calculate the average within each bin and return the information in an array.

-/std: Calculate the standard deviation within each bin and return the information in an array specified by std_out.
+std: Boolean variable.
+Calculate the standard deviation within each bin and return the information in an array.

-std_out: Output array containing the standard deviations of the binned key parameter data in each bin.
-If the /std keyword is not set, nothing is retuned to this variable.
+median: Boolean variable.
+Calculate the median within each bin and return the information in an array.

-avg_out: Output array containing the average value of the binned key parameter in each bin.
+density: Boolean variable.
+Array containing the number of values of the input data parameter that fall within each bin.

 mins: Array of minimum values for each provided binning (number of elements of mins must equal number of elements of by_bin).

 maxs: Array of maximum values for each provided binning (number of elements of maxs must equal number of elements of by_bin).